 Instructing solicitors have observed that John goes the extra mile in cases involving young and vulnerable people.
 He places great importance on caring for the lay client throughout their case whether they are a business professional or a vulnerable person.

 John is regularly instructed in the Magistrates’ Court on a privately funded basis to represent individuals in a range of general crime cases.
 He accepts instructions in driving matters and has successfully defended a number of individuals facing drink driving and related charges.

-John is currently instructed as one of a team of disclosure counsel to the Grenfell Tower Inquiry.
+John was instructed as one of a team of disclosure counsel to the Grenfell Tower Inquiry for 8 months.